 25 Hour Eastern Medicine and Yin Yoga Training

 Location: Ritual House of Yoga Seattle WA

 Are you an experienced yoga teacher ready for the next level of awareness of the subtle body in both the felt sense and your teaching?
 Do you want to ground your knowledge of the wisdom teachings with a sense of lineage and science?
 Are you an Acupuncturist who wants to learn to support patients with movement?
-Eastern Medicine and Yin Yoga supports students to metabolize and own the information through lectures, hands-on learning, and practice.
+The 25 hour immersion into the Energetic Body and Yin Yoga supports students to metabolize and own the information through lectures, hands-on learning, and practice.
 I am excited to be offering a training on these subjects with Eric Baumgartner.
 Eric holds a Doctorate of Acupuncture & Oriental Medicine.